 The only thing I would suggest improving is the quality of the tents.
-A couple of zippers of my tent were broken – one would only close halfway and the second one would close only from the inside and only from one direction.
+A couple of zippers on my tent were broken – one would only close halfway and the second one would close only from the inside and only from one direction.
 You might think this is no big deal, but trust me – it is!
-The gear is extremely important on the mountain – when you are not properly rested or cold because of improper gear, this diminishes your chances of success right away.
+The gear is extremely important on the mountain – when you are not properly rested or are cold because of improper gear, this diminishes your chances of success right away.
 All details really matter up there.

-If this one is not a good fit for any reason, I have a couple of great companies that I can vouch for – they all have super professional, caring staff, new equipment, and the tourists were happy with them (I actually spoke to them for the purpose of being able to recommend some good companies for you):
+If this company is not a good fit for any reason, I have a couple of great companies that I can vouch for – they all have super professional, caring staff, new equipment, and the tourists were happy with them (I actually spoke to them for the purpose of being able to recommend some good companies for you):

 Machame vs Lemosho – which one to choose?

-This is a good question which I have also asked myself when I was making the decision about my Kilimanjaro route.
+This is a good question which I also asked myself when I was making the decision about my Kilimanjaro route.

 In short, Lemosho might be right for you if you know that you are prone to altitude sickness – this is the one that spares you the most.
-You will spend much more time on the mountain – 8 days/7 nights and there are longer variations as well.
+You will spend much more time on the mountain – 8 days/7 nights and there are other longer variations as well.

-What to pack for Kilimanjaro?
+What should you pack for Kilimanjaro?